Kostas Mitroglou: 2013–14 season

 During the pre-season preparation at Seefeld, Mitroglou scored a goal in a 2–1 friendly win against Azerbaijani club Simurq PIK.

-On the second matchday of the Superleague Greece, he provided an assist to David Fuster in a 2–1 home win against Atromitos.
+On the second matchday of the Super League Greece, he provided an assist to David Fuster in a 2–1 home win against Atromitos.
 On 1 September 2013, he scored his first career hat-trick in a 5–0 away win against Levadiakos after three assists from Fuster.
 He scored his second hat-trick on the next fixture in a 4–0 home win against Skoda Xanthi, becoming the first player in Olympiacos history—as well as the Greek League generally—to score two consecutive hat-tricks, while also having also scored in an international match between these two fixtures.

 Mitroglou scored his third hat-trick of the season on 2 October, scoring all three goals in a 3–0 away win against Anderlecht in the UEFA Champions League group stage.
 He became the first Greek player to complete a hat-trick in the Champions League, and along with Predrag Đorđević is one of only two Olympiacos players to have scored a hat-trick in the Champions League.
 Mitroglou's scoring streak continued as he scored another hat-trick four days later in a comfortable 6–0 home win against Veria, while also assisting a goal to Joel Campbell.
 His next goal came in an away win (1–4) against Platanias after an assist from Alejandro Domínguez, a match in which he also provided the assist for Javier Saviola's goal.
 On 24 October, Mitroglou assisted Domínguez's goal against Benfica in a 1–1 draw in the UEFA Champions League.
-He next scored two goals at a home win 5–1 against OFI Crete with two headers after two assists from Joel Campbell.
+He next scored two goals at a home win 5–1 against OFI with two headers after two assists from Joel Campbell.
 He next scored the winning goal in an away win (1–0) against Panathinaikos.
 He next scored a goal at a home win 4–0 against PAOK after another assist from Joel Campbell.

 On 27 November, Mitroglou suffered an injury in a 2–1 away loss against Paris Saint-Germain, keeping him on the sidelines for over a month.
 On 19 December, amid much transfer speculation, Mitroglou renewed his contract with Olympiacos until 2017.
 On 10 January 2014, he recovered to come on as a substitute against Atromitos.